fukamachi/shelly/README.markdown

 ### v0.7.0

-* Use CIM for CL implementation management.
+* Use CIM for CL implementation management if it is installed.
 * Rewrite "bin/shly" in Shell script.
 * Remove the dependency on SWANK.
 * Allow to specify where to install with `SHELLY_HOME`.